10 best Amelia alternatives for WordPress in 2026

 | 10 | Salon Booking System | Single-vertical hair / beauty / spa | Yes (lite) | Yes | $89/yr |

-Pricing verified on each vendor’s site on May 20, 2026.
+Competitor pricing verified on each vendor’s site on May 20, 2026 unless a section notes a newer check.
+Bookly pricing re-verified on August 13, 2026.
 Some tiers may move — see each section below for current per-vendor citation.

 How We Tested and Ranked These 10 Plugins